The True Word: Christianity as a danger to Rome

 Celsus' main argument against Christianity, and why he attacked it with such vigor, was that he considered it a divisive and destructive force that would harm both the Roman Empire and society.
 Adherence to the state-supported Roman religion was compulsory and the Roman authorities felt it was necessary for the effective management of the political system.
 One of the most integral parts of the Roman state religion was reverence and occasional sacrifices for the Emperor, an act that Christians continually refused to participate in, as in their opinion it came too close to idolatry and worship of a God that was not their own.

 Celsus listed many reasons for how his Roman readers could easily deduce that Christianity was endangering their unity and the stability of the Empire.
-Christianity originated from Judaism, whose adherents, although living within the Empire, had already revolted against Roman rule several times.
+According to him, Christianity originated from Judaism, whose adherents, although living within the Empire, had already revolted against Roman rule several times.
 The Christian community then became further divided among themselves, and Celsus complained that "matters are determined in different ways by the various sects".
 This dissension between different factions within Christianity proved to the Romans that Christians who could not even draw together under their own shared beliefs were naturally a divisive people and not only caused friction within their own philosophy but would disrupt the unity of the Empire.
 Finally, Celsus and other Roman writers believed that "Christians are dangerous precisely because they put the advancement of their beliefs above the common good and the welfare of the state".

 The secrecy in which Christians met and practiced was another problem for Celsus.
 He commented that they "entered into secret associations with each other contrary to law".
 Celsus stated that there was nothing wrong with swearing allegiance to a king or emperor, as he provided the stable environment in which all citizens could freely live, and in return it was the duty of each Roman citizen to assist the Emperor and "labor with him in the maintenance of justice".

 Celsus provided only one solution to solve the problems that he believed Christianity would inevitably create within the Empire.
 He commanded that Christians must both respect the Emperor and perform rituals to the gods of the Roman state.
 If they could not or would not participate in the Imperial religion they must not "take any share in the affairs of life; but […] depart hence with all speed and leave no posterity behind them".